ypt/experiment-flink-cdc-connectors-postgres-datastream/README.md

 The Flink web UI is also enabled locally.
 Visit http://localhost:8081.

+### Getting data from Postgres → Pulsar

-Log into one of the Postgres nodes
+Log into our Postgres node functioning as a source
 ```sh
 docker-compose exec source-db1 psql experiment experiment
 ```